go-goyave/goyave.dev/src/basics/server.md

 ### Manually replacing the database

-You can manually replace the database if need to, for example for mocking. **This is not concurrently safe** and should only be used in tests.
+You can manually replace the database if need to, for example for mocking. **This is not safe for concurrent use** and should only be used in tests.

 If a connection already exists, it is closed before being discarded.